Large-Scale Representation Learning on Graphs via Bootstrapping: Experimental Analysis

 \paragraph{Evaluation protocol:} In most tasks, we follow the standard linear-evaluation protocol on graphs~\citep{dgi}.
 This involves first training each graph encoder in a fully unsupervised manner and computing embeddings for each node; a simple linear model is then trained on top of these frozen embeddings through a logistic regression loss with $\ell_2$ regularization, without flowing any gradients back to the graph encoder network.
 In the more challenging MAG240M task, we extend \BGRL to the semi-supervised setting by combining our self-supervised representation learning loss together with a supervised loss.
 We show that \BGRL's bootstrapping objective obtains state-of-the-art performance in this hybrid setting, and even improves further with the added use of unlabeled data for representation learning - properties which have not been previously demonstrated by prior works on self-supervised representation learning on graphs.

 Implementation details including model architectures and hyperparameters are provided in Appendix~\ref{sec:appendix_implementation}.
-Algorithm implementation and experiment code for most tasks can be found at \href{https://github.com/nerdslab/bgrl}{https://github.com/nerdslab/bgrl} , while code for our solution on MAG240M has been open-sourced as part of the \textit{KDD Cup 2021}~\citep{deepmind_ogb_report}.
+Algorithm implementation and experiment code for most tasks can be found at \href{https://github.com/nerdslab/bgrl}{https://github.com/nerdslab/bgrl} while code for our solution on MAG240M has been open-sourced as part of the \textit{KDD Cup 2021}~\citep{deepmind_ogb_report} at \href{https://github.com/deepmind/deepmind-research/tree/master/ogb\_lsc/mag}{https://github.com/deepmind/deepmind-research/tree/master/ogb\_lsc/mag}.